Skip to main content

 Schedule a specialist visit if diarrhea is cyclical (worse during menstruation), interferes with daily life, occurs with pelvic pain, painful bowel movements, heavy bleeding, or infertility, or if you’ve been told it’s “just IBS” but your symptoms keep returning.
 Endometriosis commonly takes years to diagnose—early, expert evaluation can shorten that timeline and help prevent ongoing inflammation and pain sensitization.
 Our Evaluation & Diagnosis process is designed to connect the dots.

 When you meet with a clinician, bring details: timing in your cycle, frequency/urgency, stool changes, foods/meds that trigger it, associated symptoms (bloating, nausea, rectal pain, pain during sex), and any family history of IBD/celiac.
-If you’re ready for a comprehensive plan, you can schedule a consultation or contact us to be seen by the Lotus Endometriosis Institute team.
+If you’re ready for a comprehensive plan, you can schedule a consultation to be seen by the Lotus Endometriosis Institute team.

 Frequently Asked Questions